milvus-io/bootcamp/EN_solutions/covidex/README.md

     $ yarn install
     ```

-    > If you changed the port of the server, please modify the parames at src/shared/Constants.ts at line 17 for your own enviroments.
+    > If you changed the port of the server, please modify the parames at src/shared/Constants.ts at line 17 for your own environment.

 - Start the server